paulb896/the-best-part/README.md

-# GraphQL Visual Builder
+# Save the Best Part of Your Favourite Spotify Songs

+Web app allows user to login with their Spotify account and save favourite parts of songs.
 Simple Apollo GraphQL Server using GraphQL Voyager.

 [Spotify Dashboard](https://developer.spotify.com/dashboard/applications)

 # Setup